 - The flavor profile of honey can vary greatly depending on the flowers the bees visited to make the honey.
 A honey lighter in color tends to have a milder flavor and not as sweet, while a darker honey tends to have a more robust sweetness and a bolder flavor.
 Imagine the possibilities when combined with your favorite recipes!

-However, because honey is sweeter and in liquid form, a straight 1:1 substitution isn’t advised, unless you are substituting less than a cup of sugar.
-Following are a few recommended guidelines in how to substitute honey for sugar in recipes.
+I’m attaching a few recommended guidelines in how to substitute honey for sugar in recipes below.
 Keep in mind that some experimentation may be required, and you can always start small by simply substituting half of the sugar in your favorite recipe.

 - Spray your measuring cup or moisten with water to allow honey to slide out easily.